ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 If you don't have a Zendesk account, go to [www.zendesk.com ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.zendesk.com) to create one.

 When you create an account, you specify a subdomain.
-Afterwards, your zendesk console is available from a URL with the syntax: `<subdomain>.zendesk.com`.
+Afterwards, your Zendesk console is available from a URL with the syntax: `<subdomain>.zendesk.com`.
 For example: `ibm.zendesk.com`

 Set up Zendesk Chat.
 See [Setting up Zendesk Chat in Zendesk Support ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://support.zendesk.com/hc/en-us/articles/203661666-Setting-up-Zopim-Chat-in-Zendesk).